foster95/the_compendium/README.md

         "Animal Handling", "Survival"
     ]

     Due to the codee using the strip() process and converting all of the first letters to uppercase, Sleight of Hand was returning as an incorrect option.
-By changing this to "Sleight Of Hand" this fixed the problem.
+By changing this to "Sleight Of Hand" in both the allowed_proficiencies and the proficiencies dictionary this fixed the problem.